 other form of note-taking strategy that you find effective

-Part 2 – For each module, choose one (1) of the 2 primary sources.
+Part 2 – For each module, choose one (1) of the primary sources.
 Read the source, and then complete a “Primary Source Analysis” sheet for that primary source.
 (HIPP analysis copies can be found at the end of this document.)
-These sheets are designed to help you develop the skills that the College Board requires for the AP test.
+These sheets are designed to help you develop the skills that the College Board requires for the AP exam.

 1 of the primary sources must be a written source